bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 In your `.env` file, set the `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.

+### Configure Specific Settings

+Other than the 2 configurations listed above, there are many different options for configuring Greenlight.
+All possible configurations are listed in the `.env` file.

+You can find more info on specific settings that can be configured [here](gl-config.html).

 ### Verifying Configuration

 Once you have finished setting the environment variables above in your `.env` file, to verify that you configuration is valid, run: